Schengen 90/180

 How it works

-Most users finish setup before their next flight boards.
+Most people finish setup before their next flight boards.

-See days per country, Schengen days used, and the date where a limit gets uncomfortable.
+Days per country, Schengen days used, and the date a limit starts to bite.

-Open any country, review the month-by-month breakdown, and correct a missed day in two taps.
+Open any country, scan the month view, and correct a missed layover or border day.

-CSV and JSON exports are ready for accountants, visa paperwork, or your own archive.
+CSV and JSON, ready for accountants, visa paperwork, or your own archive.

 Use cases